ccurtsinger/interpose/README.md

 This line declares a replacement function for `malloc` that logs the result, then passes the call on to the real `malloc` implementation.
 For this to work, the `malloc` symbol must be defined (by including `stdlib.h`).
 The replacement function is type-checked against the declared function, so compilation will fail if you try to replace `malloc` with a function that takes an `int` parameter.
 This helps prevent accidental type mismatch errors, but you can explicitly bypass this requirement by declaring `malloc` yourself instead of including the system-wide declaration.

+## Example and Manual Test

+There is an example library in `examples/logger` that intercepts calls to `malloc`, `free`, `calloc`, and `realloc`.
+This library tracks the number of bytes allocated and freed by the program, and prints allocation stats just before the program exits.

+## C Version

 A C-only version is provided in `interpose.h`, differing in the name of the macro, the arguments passed to it, and the constructed name of the original function:

 ```c